Spark grants

 Follow-up

-Spark phase 2 teams will meet with the CUCo team and board during check-ins at the start and end of the duration of the grant.
-Spark teams are also asked to give an update about their progress at a CUCo event (ideally midway through the duration of the project).
-This is an opportunity to receive feedback, get new members on board, or ask for input.
-At the end stage of the project, process learnings and if available research results will be presented in a self-chosen format (e.g. blog, video, infographic, report) that can be made available at the CUCo website.
+Spark phase 2 teams will meet with the CUCo team and Board during check-ins at the start and end of the duration of the grant.
+Spark teams are also asked to give an update about their progress at a CUCo event (ideally halfway through the project duration).
+This is an opportunity to receive feedback, get new members on board, and/or ask for input.
+At the final stage of the project, process learnings and, if available, research results will be presented in a self-chosen format (e.g. blog, video, infographic, report) that can be made available on the CUCo website.